Nightmare Cinema: Production

 The project was announced in September 2017 with the five directors attached and Rourke as the storyteller.
 Filming took place in the United States in November and December 2017.
-Bruno Kohfield-Galeano provided his voice for an uncredited ADR loop group session and voiced Mr. Stitches and was also given special thanks in the credits.

 Release

 The film had its world premiere at the Fantasia International Film Festival in Canada on July 13, 2018.
 It received a limited release in the United States on June 21, 2019.

 Reception

+At its premiere at the Fantasia International Film Festival, Nightmare Cinema was praised for its eclectic anthology format.
+Critics highlighted David Slade's segment This Way to Egress as a standout for its surreal black-and-white style.